Mughal garden: Waterworks

 Like Persian and Central Asian gardens, water became the central and connecting theme of the Mughal gardens.
 Water played an effective role in the Mughal gardens right from the time of Babur.
-He was more interested in ‘beauty’ than ‘ecclesiastical prescription.
-The beauty of Babur’s classic chaharbagh was the central watercourse and its flowing water.
+He was more interested in 'beauty' than 'ecclesiastical prescription.
+The beauty of Babur's classic chaharbagh was the central watercourse and its flowing water.
 Most of these gardens were divided into four quadrants by two axis comprised with water channels and pathways to carry the water under gravitational pressure.
 At every intersecting point, there used to be a tank.
 In India, the early gardens were irrigated from the wells or tanks, but under the Mughals the construction of canals or the use of existing canals for the gardens provided more adequate and dependable water supply.
 Thus, the most important aspect of the waterworks of gardens was the permanent source of water supply.
-The hydraulic system needs enquiry about the ‘outside water source’ as well as ‘inside distribution of water’ in the paradisiacal Mughal gardens.
+The hydraulic system needs enquiry about the 'outside water source' as well as 'inside distribution of water' in the paradisiacal Mughal gardens.
 The principal source of water to the Mughal gardens were: (i) lakes or tanks (ii) wells or step-wells (iii) canals, harnessed from the rivers, and (iv) natural springs.

-The fountain was the symbol of ‘life cycle’ which rises and merges and rises again.
-The Paradise possessed two fountains: ‘salsabil’ and ‘uyun’.
-131 Salih Kambuh, a native of Lahore, described very artistically the water system and its symbolic meaning in the garden of Shalamar at Lahore that ‘in the center of this earthly paradise a sacred stream flows with its full elegance and chanting, fascinating and exhilarating nature and passes through the gardens irrigating the flower beds.
-Its water is as beautiful as greenery.
-The vast stream is just like clouds pouring rains and opens the doors of divine mercy.
-Its chevron patterns (abshar) are like an institution of worship where the hearts of believers are enlightened.
-The Mughals developed hydraulic system by using Persian wheel to lift the water and obtained adequate pressure necessary for gardens.
-The main reason behind the location of gardens on the bank of river was that water was raised to the level of the enclosure wall by Persian Wheel standing on the bank from where it was conducted through aqueduct, to the garden where it ran from the top of the wall in a terra-cotta pipe which also produced adequate pressure needed to work the fountains.